 Study Destinations: Honolulu and Kona, Hawaii

 The 2016 Changing Faces Women’s Leadership Seminar will focus on the important role that innovation and entrepreneurship play in contributing to economic growth, job creation, and strengthening communities.
 During this 12-day professional training, dialogue and travel program, participants engaged in a series of workshops focused on leadership and entrepreneurship facilitated by a noted women’s leadership trainer and the University of Hawaii at Manoa’s Shidler College of Business.
 Participants also expanded their knowledge of entrepreneurship, economic growth, leadership, and community building through carefully selected field visits and meetings with experts, practitioners, business owners, and policymakers in Hawaii.
 Participants are individually matched with local women leaders in a Host Mentor program and, in return, Changing Faces participants act as mentors for a select group of high school students from a local all-girls school in a Next Generation Service Project.
 The Changing Faces Seminar also provided training and consultative sessions to help participants develop and actualize a concrete Action Plan for the betterment of their business or their community.
-Finally Changing Faces women serve as panelist, moderators and attendees at the publically ticketed #galswithLEI, a purposeful, collaborative, and dynamic forum.
+Finally Changing Faces women serve as panelist, moderators and attendees at the publicly ticketed #galswithLEI, a purposeful, collaborative, and dynamic forum.

 Congratulations to the 2016 Changing Faces Women: